Stefan20162016/tracing/tracing-1_2.md

 Tracepoints can be used in the "ftrace" directory /sys/kernel/debug/tracing, perf and via BPF tools.

 Tracepoints are sorted by subsytem:eventname, following the example in the comments in [include/linux/tracepoint.h](#tracepoint.h) we'll look at `tracepoint:sched:sched_switch`.
 It's using the  TRACE_EVENT(...) macro mentioned at the end of https://github.com/torvalds/linux/blob/v5.6/Documentation/trace/tracepoints.rst and which is also explained in an [LWN Article series part1-3](#LWN_trace_event).
 See especially part3 for a silly-demo-module which adds a silly-tracepoint.
-(note had to change one line in the silly Makefile to compile without error (kernel 5.4.34, ubuntu 20.04) : `kernel_modules: \
+(note: had to change one line in the silly Makefile to compile without error (kernel 5.4.34, ubuntu 20.04) : `kernel_modules: \
 	$(MAKE) -C $(KDIR) M=${PWD} EXTRA_CFLAGS='${EXTRA_CFLAGS}' modules`).

 See https://github.com/torvalds/linux/tree/master/include/trace/events where all the tracepoints are defined in the *.h files.